exitus1/Video-Scripts/node.md

 Change your Pi account’s password when prompted

-You can configure your wi-fi at this point.
+You can configure your wi-fi at this point, if needed.

 Update your Pi.

-Restart your system.
+Reboot your Pi when prompted.

 If you’re doing this over VNC you’ll need to reconnect once the pi has re-booted.

 Now we need to download the DCR installer.

-Open the web browser.
+Open the Web Browser.

 Search ```decred github releases```